 - Corn starch: Use corn starch as a thickening agent, just a small amount

-For the Whipped mascarpone frosting (Optional Decoration element)
+For the Whipped mascarpone frosting (optional decoration element)

 1. The importance of temperature while making Pie crust

-While making this Pie crust, temperature is everything!
+While making this Pie crust, the temperature is everything!
 If the dough is too hot, it’s sticky and can’t be rolled out or shaped.
 If too cold, it will easily break.
 The entire Pie making process is a balancing exercise between keeping the dough cold enough but not too cold.

-Making Pasta Frolla in fact super quick, all you need to pay attention is temperature as explained above.
+Making Pasta Frolla in fact super quick, all you need to pay attention to is temperature as explained above.

-- Make sure all ingredients are measured with Digital scale and prepare all the tools ahead: Rolling pin, Silicone baking mat
+- Make sure all ingredients are measured with a Digital scale and prepare all the tools ahead: Rolling pin, Silicone baking mat

 - Place the measured butter chunks into the freezer for 5-10 minutes

-- Sift together dry ingredients; flour, icing sugar, baking powder, salt, mix so they are combined properly
+- Sift together dry ingredients; flour, icing sugar, baking powder, and salt, mix so they are combined properly

-- Add very cold butter chunks to dry ingredients and rub the mixture between your hands until it becomes a sand like consistency.
+- Add very cold butter chunks to dry ingredients and rub the mixture between your hands until it becomes a sand-like consistency.
 This will take about 3 minutes, make sure you do not spend too much time with this step as butter can easily warm up and that is something we want to avoid

 - Place the dough into the freezer for 10-15 min in between the two Silicone baking mat.
 Do not remove the mat at this point as the dough might stick to the mat while it is warm and it would break the dough